Hello and welcome to my Class With Jeff Review where we will go behind all the hype and see it for what it really is.

 Pros: There’s a 30-day moneyback guarantee.

-Cons: Everything is just all hype where you’ll just be spending and hardly making anything back.
+Cons: All hype where you’ll just be spending and hardly making anything back.

 Verdict: Class With Jeff is just a mere portal to Entre Institute, Jeff’s earlier training.
 He’s got a very dodgy history and it’s hard to trust him.